elliotec/greenery/file.txt

-You are fairminded, just and loving.
+You get along very well with everyone except animals and people.